 5. Tune Up Your Furnace

 You do not want to wait until temperatures drop before ensuring that your furnace is working efficiently.
 Replace the filter and if the furnace has not been serviced in the last year, hire a professional to conduct a full tune-up.

 6. Feed and Maintain Your Lawn

-The grass on your lawn start to store food for the winter as temperatures drop, so you should be fertilizing once or twice in fall to ensure your lawn greens up faster in spring.
+The grass on your lawn starts to store food for the winter as temperatures drop, so you should be fertilizing once or twice in fall to ensure your lawn greens up faster in spring.

 Rake tree leaves to prevent them from killing off your lawn and/or encouraging disease spread.
 You can also choose to mulch the leaves using a mower.
 Overseed the lawn if required, aerate, and mow one last time, leaving about 3” before the first snowfall.

 7. Prepare Your Deck

 If you live in the cold North, your deck is going to be covered in snow and ice for a few months during winter.
 Fall is a good time to give your deck a good wash and get rid of debris and mould.